LieuweJ/smelly-mars-rover/typescript/backlog.md

 To Do:
 Readablilty:
-- Rename coordinates in roverState
-- Rename command params in rover.go
 - Rename params in rover.constructor
 - Use Enum for coordinates
 - handle uncovered lines in tst coverage